vccabral/ABOnboarding/README.md

     var onboardingSection: Int = 0
 ```
 ###3
-Add the following methods to your view controller.
-Due to the limitations of selectors in Swift, you will have to add two action forwarders, seen below:
+Add the following methods to your view controller:
 ```swift
     func userSkippedOnboarding() {
         //Save the status